Visit our programs page for more information on each session, then click on your program of choice to link to its online

 Call 843-340-8673, to register by phone with your credit card.
 For Maine Seabird Biology and Conservation (Road Scholar), call 1-800-454-5768.

 Adult participants must be 18 or older.
 For the teen session, teens must be 14-17 years old.
 Teens that are 14 years old cannot use our $100 shuttle service to camp and must be dropped off at the dock.
-Family camp is for children ages 8-12 and at least one adult guardian.
+Family camp is for children ages 8-12 or 8-13 and at least one adult guardian.
 Participants in all programs must be in good health and able to climb in and out of small boats, and over slippery seaweed.
-Call to discuss age 13 campers and with any questions about age limits.

 Questions: For questions regarding programs, registration, lodging or meals, contact the Audubon Camp registrar.
 Additional information about accommodations can be found on the lodging and frequently asked questions pages.
 Check out a sample daily schedule and read about selected field trips to get a feel for Hog Island programs.

 (843) 340-8673 (remote office Oct. - May)